Leyton: Facilities

 The New Spitalfields Market, relocated in 1991 from the Old Spitalfields market, is the UK's leading horticultural market specialising in exotic fruit and vegetables.

 There are two main shopping areas in the district, located at opposite ends of the High Road.
 There is a large retail park at Leyton Mills, next to the station.
 This has a large, 24-hour Asda store, a B&Q store and a selection of furniture and electrical stores.
 At the north end of the town, Baker's Arms has a more traditional selection of shops lining Lea Bridge Road and the High Road, including a branch of Tesco.

-The newly built local police station is at Boreham Close near Leyton Midland Road station.
+The local police station is at Boreham Close near Leyton Midland Road station.
 It moved from Francis Road in December 2012.

 Restaurants reflect the diversity of Leyton's population, with cuisines on offer including Turkish, Portuguese, Polish, Indian, Mauritian, Somali and Cypriot.
 There are also several fast-food takeaway shops, cafes and bakeries.